codilime/veles/CONTRIBUTING.md

    account.
   * Use `format` build target (for Linux run `make format`) relatively often to avoid huge "Style fix" commits.
-* When you think you're done open GitHub PR with a clear list of what you've done.
-From now on your branch is `public` and you shouldn't forcepush (`git push -f`) anything to it.
+* When you think you're done open a GitHub PR with a clear list of what you did.
+From now on your branch is *public* and you shouldn't forcepush (`git push -f`) anything to it.
 If you really need to/want to pushforce *first* ask reviewers for permission.
 * Every PR has to pass clang-tidy checks (`lint` build target).